n1khilmane/documentation/template.md

 policy / standard / procedure / guideline

-Policies are formal statements produced and supported by senior management.
+Policies are formal statements produced and supported by executive authority.

 Standards are mandatory courses of action or rules that give formal policies support and direction.

 Procedures are detailed step-by-step instructions to achieve a given goal or mandate.

-Guidelines are recommendations to users when specific standards do not apply.
+Guidelines are recommendations to users beyond the scope of standards.

 ### doc #
 ### version